gskouras/bespot_assesment/README.md

 As an additional component, Flower, a web-based monitoring tool for Celery, has been integrated into the stack.
 Flower provides a graphical user interface (GUI) for monitoring and managing Celery tasks, offering insights into task execution and system performance.

-Finally, for the front-end, React Framework is used as GUI interface to perform CRUID operations in the Place model.
+Finally, for the front-end, React Framework is used as GUI to perform CRUID operations in the Place model.

 ## API Documentation